The 3:59 is celebrating its 359th podcast episode

 On Wednesday, we'll be running a special edition that goes for 3 hours and 59 minutes, just a little longer than our typical 3 minute and 59 second daily podcast.
 We also partnered with the nonprofit Mouse, which focuses on science and tech education, for the show.
 Plus, we'll have a bunch of CNET reviewers swinging by to talk about the latest in tech.

 Watch the livestream and send in questions on YouTube here once the show starts.
-The show will also play live on Livestream and Periscope.
+The show will also play live on Livestream, Periscope and Facebook.

 Here's a general rundown of the show, which will kick off at 11 a.m.
 ET from our New York podcast studio: